 The Story of Elijah

 The confrontation reaches a climax on Mount Carmel, where Elijah challenges the prophets of Baal to a contest of divine power.
-In 1 Kings 18:38-39, Elijah calls down fire from heaven, consuming the sacrifice and proving Yahweh's supremacy.
+In 1 Kings 18:38-39, Elijah calls down fire from Heaven, consuming the sacrifice and proving Yahweh's supremacy.
 This miraculous event compels the people to declare, "The Lord, he is God."
-Elijah's decisive actions here, including his command to seize the prophets of Baal, underscore his unwavering dedication to restoring true worship in Israel.
+Elijah's decisive actions here, including his command to seize the prophets of Baal, demonstrate his unwavering dedication to restoring true worship in Israel.
 Yet, this victory is not without its costs.
 Jezebel's wrath is swift and unrelenting, threatening Elijah's life and forcing him to flee into the wilderness.